TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 ## Post trailer (During review)

-- fix those movement flags not propagating through respawns in ffa

 - Host multiple official servers to accomodate a potential spike in the number of players
     - Each instance will can have the same config directory
         - Except they will have differing configs for map cycles, no?